 Four rounds of public consultation are planned for the Project.
 Rounds 1 and 2 (completed) focused on identifying potential stakeholders, providing an introduction to the Project, and identifying potential issues and concerns to assist in establishing potential route alternatives.
-Round 3 (underway) focuses on receiving and reviewing input on three potential route alternatives to assist in making a decision on a preferred right-of-way for the transmission line.
-The focus of round 4 (to begin in 2010) will be on receiving and reviewing input on the preferred right-of-way for the HVdc transmission line, to assist in final route delineation and development of mitigation measures for the SSEA and EIS.
+Round 3 (completed) concentrated on receiving and reviewing input on three potential route alternatives to assist in making a decision on a preferred right-of-way for the transmission line.
+The focus of Round 4 (to begin in Fall 2010) will be to confirm the final route delineation and review of mitigation measures